 A brief side note here: I am reasonably certain that there is actually not a single word in the official printed canon which would establish either that the Princes were purebloods, or that they disowned their daughter for marrying Tobias Snape.
 The Princes were not the Blacks..

 Both of those assumptions are fanon, not canon.
-I’m sure they wouldn’t have been happy about it.
+I’m sure they wouldn’t have been happy about that marriage.
 But someone sent that marriage announcement to the Prophet.
 I don’t see Eileen doing that herself if she was planning to leave the wizarding world behind.

 • • • •